Free Mental Health Assessment

 A relationship can bring up other issues that may trigger your anxiety, too.
 For example, if you have low self-esteem, being in a relationship can be tricky.

-A study of college students found that those who base their self-worth on external forces suffer mental health consequences — like stress, anger, relationship conflicts and more.
+Relying on others, like your partner, for self-esteem can also cause issues.
+A study of college students revealed that those who base their self-worth on external factors experience more mental health problems, like stress, anger, and relationship conflicts.

 Another thing that could trigger anxiety in a relationship is having different attachment styles.

-There are thought to be four different attachment styles.
-They are:
+There are thought to be four different attachment styles:

-• Secure attachment: you know you deserve love and have a healthy way of attaching to others.
+• Secure attachment: This person believes they deserve love and have a healthy, confident way of attaching to others.

-• Avoidant attachment: as a child, someone with this attachment style may not even notice if a parental figure has separated from them.
-Similarly, an adult may react the same way with loved ones.
+• Avoidant attachment: As a child, someone with this attachment style may not even notice if a parental figure has separated from them.
+Similarly, an adult may react the same way with loved ones — by pulling away and avoiding intimacy.

-• Disorganized attachment: unlike the above, a person with this attachment style is not consistent in how they react.
+• Disorganized attachment: Unlike the above, a person with this attachment style is not consistent in how they react.
+Sometimes, they may be avoidant, and other times, they might seek extra support and attention.

-• Anxious attachment: a person with an anxious attachment style may seemingly worship others, may be very emotionally expressive and can be very needy in relationships.
+• Preoccupied attachment: A person with an preoccupied or anxious attachment style may seemingly worship others, may be very emotionally expressive, and can be very dependent on the other person in a relationship.

 As you can probably guess, mismatched attachment styles can be problematic.
-For example, if someone who is anxious and needy is with an avoidant person, it can cause them to feel even more needy.
+For example, if someone who is anxious is with an avoidant person, it can cause them to feel even more anxious.

-And even someone with a secure attachment style can be made anxious if they’re with someone exhibits disorganized attachment.
-You may even feel lovesick symptoms because of your or your partner's attachment style.
+And even someone with a secure attachment style can feel anxious if they’re with someone who exhibits disorganized attachment.
+You may even feel lovesick symptoms because of your partner's or your own attachment style.

-Two of the most common ways to treat anxiety are through online therapy or medication.
-Sometimes they are used in conjunction with one another.
+Two of the most common ways to treat anxiety are through therapy or medication.
+Sometimes, the two are used in conjunction with one another.

 Using Therapy to Help with Anxiety